vasu31dev/playwright-ts/README.md

 3. `Action Options(TypeOptions)`: `delay` is used to simulate the delay between the key presses with the given time, `noWaitAfter` is used to specify not to wait after the action `type`.

-4. `ExpectOptions(ExpectTextOptions)`: `useInnerText` is used to assert the inner text, `ignoreCase` is used to ignore case while asserting, and `timeout` is used to wait until the specified time before failing the test.
+4. `ExpectOptions(ExpectTextOptions)`: `useInnerText` is used to assert the inner text, `ignoreCase` is used to ignore the case while asserting, and `timeout` is used to wait until the specified time before failing the test.

 ## Running Tests